huannisah/CC_GrpProj/README.md

 ## 6. API Reference

 All endpoints are documented interactively at `/docs`.
-This section is a quick reference.

 ### Authentication